temporalio/sdk-dotnet/README.md

 [Temporal](https://temporal.io/) is a distributed, scalable, durable, and highly available orchestration engine used to execute asynchronous, long-running business logic in a scalable and resilient way.

-"Temporal .NET SDK" is the framework for authoring workflows and activities using the .NET programming languages.
+"Temporal .NET SDK" is the framework for authoring workflows and activities using .NET programming languages.

 Also see: